johnly17/soccer-connect/README.md

 To Do List
-  -add user name to who created the event on EventPage -organize events on EventPage better
+  -organize events on EventPage better
-  -add markers on map of where events are being held -add EventDetailPage
+  -add markers on map of where events are being held -add comments on EventDetailPage
+  -create sign up page